yrastogi2/yrastogi2.github.io/README.md

 - [A. Cohen, **Y. Rastogi**, S. Sottile, Y. Zeytuncu. *Distribution of Eigenvalues of the Kohn Laplacian on Sphere Quotients*](https://arxiv.org/pdf/2509.11463)

-- A. Cohen, **Y. Rastogi**, S. Sottile, Y. Zeytuncu. *Analysis of the Kohn Laplacian and Sub-Laplacian on Compact Quotients of Quadric Groups*

 - [**Y. Rastogi.** *Extremal Growth of Multiple Toeplitz Operators and Applications to Numerical Stability of Approximation Schemes*](https://arxiv.org/pdf/2309.01759)

 ---